 - Grate the room-temperature cheddar to get 3 cups.

 - Whisk together the flour, salt, smoked paprika, cayenne pepper, and garlic powder in a medium bowl and set aside.

 - Dump in the dry ingredients all at once and beat until thoroughly combined.
-The mixture will be quite dry at first, and will take a minute or two to become a playdough-like consistency.
-If the mixture doesn't come together after a minute or two of beating, add the tablespoon of reserved butter, which should bring the mixture together.
+The mixture will be dry at first, and will take a minute or two to become a playdough-like consistency.
+If the mixture doesn't come together after a minute or two of beating, add the tablespoon or two of reserved butter, which should bring the mixture together.
 Don't add any liquid, as it will affect the texture of the dough.

 - Bake at 375 F for 15-18 minutes per tray, until crispy and golden brown on the bottom.
-Transfer the straws to wire racks to cool completely before serving.
+Transfer the straws to wire racks to cool before serving.

 - It's very important that both the cheese and butter be at room temperature.
 Cold ingredients will not incorporate as well as room-temperature ones.

 - Be sure to grate your own cheese.
 Pre-grated cheese is coated with cellulose, which will prevent it from mixing well with the other ingredients.

 - Short on time?
 Make the dough up ahead of time, wrap it tightly in plastic wrap, and refrigerate until you're ready to roll and bake the straws.

 - Leftovers keep well on the counter for a few days in an airtight container.

 This post was originally published on April 13, 2018.